Ritesh-Sil/PySpark/README.md

 : java.lang.ClassNotFoundException: org.postgresql.Driver
 ```

-Solution: The reason for this issue is, the JVM is unable to locate the class ```orr.postgresql.Driver```, which means
+Solution: The reason for this issue is, the JVM is unable to locate the class ```org.postgresql.Driver```, which means
 it is simply unable to locate the `.jar` file where the class is mentioned.